AI agent security platform

 Yes, but it is more than that.
 VibeLint is an AI agent security layer that also includes agent action logs, permission policies, approval workflows, and audit history for agent behavior.

-For IDE agents, add VibeLint as an MCP server.
+For IDE agents, open the dashboard and run the one guided setup command for your editor and OS.
+It installs a private runtime, authorizes your device in the browser, and configures only the VibeLint MCP entry.
 For workflow builders and agent frameworks, use the VibeLint HTTP API with your agent key.
 Call the permission check endpoint before sensitive actions and the action log endpoint after each action.

 No. VibeLint catches common AI-generated risks early and gives reviewers better evidence, but teams should still use normal security review practices.